thundercore/thundercore-localchain/README.md

     Repeat passphrase:
     Address: {0af454242c456d1fc25c1d74a56a00a816ec336b}

-This command will create an account and account information is saved in ./datadir/keystore/UTC--XXX
+This command will create an account and account information is saved in `./datadir/keystore/UTC--XXX`

-### Create a genesis json file
+### Create a genesis JSON file
 We can prefund the account created above.
-Please note the "alloc" block.
-And name the file as, for example thunder.json
+Please note the `"alloc" `block.
+And name the file as, for example `thunder.json`

     {
         "config": {